Pexers/CS-fundamentals/Infrastructure Architecture/Virtualization.md

       name: calculator-deployment
       labels:
         app: calculator-app
-    spec:  # 'spec' attributes are specific to the resource 'kind'
+    spec:           # 'spec' properties are specific to the resource 'kind'
-      replicas: 1  # Number of replicas to create for this Pod
+      replicas: 1   # Ensures there is always a stable set of running Pods
       selector:
         matchLabels:
           app: calculator-app